Can You Take A Break During A Filibuster

 FAQ

 Q: How does a filibuster work?
 A: A filibuster works by preventing the Senate from moving forward with its agenda.
 Traditionally, this involved a senator (or group of senators) holding the floor and speaking continuously.
-However, in recent decades, the "silent filibuster" has become more common, where a senator simply announces their intention to filibuster.
+That said, in recent decades, the "silent filibuster" has become more common, where a senator simply announces their intention to filibuster.

 Q: What is cloture?
 A: Cloture is a procedure used to limit debate and force a vote on a matter before the Senate.
 It requires a vote of 60 senators to invoke cloture, except for votes on changing Senate rules, which still require a two-thirds majority.